eQTLGen/ConvertVcf2Hdf5/README.md

 ### Requirements for the input data

-- Input .vcf folder should contain 22 .vcf or bgzipped .vcf.gz files.
+- Input .vcf folder should contain 22 bgzipped .vcf.gz files.

 - It should not contain other file types (e.g. .vcf.gz.tbi or README).